 - Types of technology used in aged care, their uses and benefits

 - Guides on setting up and using different types of technologies in aged care settings

 - Guidance in using technology in aged care specific to roles within the organisation

 - Guidance for IT vendors and software developers intending to work with aged care providers, and

 - Understanding factors relating to the use and adoption of technology in aged care.

-The aged care sector faces Technology is significantly supporting aged care services in addressing challenges to improve the quality and safety of care for people receiving its services, maintain adequate staffing levels to achieve this, while also increasing its operational efficiency.
+Technology is significantly supporting aged care services in addressing challenges to improve the quality and safety of care for people receiving its services, maintain adequate staffing levels to achieve this, while also increasing its operational efficiency.
 Digital health records, video conferences and telehealth services, are only a few examples of technologies that are creating new ways of doing business.
 However, for these technologies to become mainstream, it is important that the aged care workforce stays informed of developments and their possibilities.

 The project team will continue to repeat the scan process at scheduled intervals to ensure the resource content for this topic remains up to date.

 You can download the full environmental scan summary report below.